In a time of heroes…no hold on.

-These days, I find it’s more just about passion for the sport, and for the bike, and just being outside as it is anything else.
-Of course everything I ever did was tame compared to some of these guys in the videos below.
+These days, I find it’s more just about passion for the sport, for the bike, and just being outside as it is anything else.
+Of course, everything I ever did was tame compared to some of these guys in the videos below.

 What follow now are some of the best, most incredible riders and trails you will ever see.

 I know I don’t really have to say it, but most of these riders are either pros or at the top of their game.
 So please don’t try to copy them, unless you really, really, really know what you’re doing and have the gear, the equipment, and the health insurance to deal with the consequences.

 So here we go:

 If you are an adrenaline-fueled junkie who also has a nick for mountain biking, this video is something you have to watch.
 Within just 4 seconds, you will be rippling your seats as you see the rider taking on some of the most insane downhills.
 These are some of the most insane freeride courses ever recorded.